rodsenra/pode/README.md

 pode
 ====

-PODe stands for Python Omniscient Debugger.
+**pode** stands for Python Omniscient Debugger.

+Feel free to join the discussion at pode_py@googlegroups.com .

 About
 =======